 The Vegas experience is as diverse as the people who visit.
 I am a gambler, specifically a blackjack player.
 I don’t care a thing about the night clubs, lounges, shopping, or restaurants.
 I just want to play blackjack, and I do.
 For hours.
 Lots of them.
 But not all casinos offer the best odds, as shown in this blackjack survey.
 It’s a good source to find the best odds and which tables to avoid, not only at blackjack but at any other casino game.

 I’m a good blackjack player, if there’s such a thing.
-I know the odds and follow the rules, strategies, and tips.
+I know the odds and follow the rules, strategies, tips, and practice on a blackjack app.
 I am disciplined, which allows me to be able to sit at a table for as long as I do.
 I’m not saying that I win all the time.
 I don’t.
 The cards just don’t always fall in my favor.
 But I love the game, and that’s why I play.
 What I don’t love about gambling are some of the people who sit down at my table.
 When in Canada, I take advantage of their legal online version, which have some good odds without the company.
 But if you don’t want to clear a table faster than a green 00 on a roulette wheel, then pay attention to these 11 don’ts for the blackjack table.

 • Don’t be afraid to ask for help.
 If you are new (or not) to the game, please ask the dealer for advice.
 They want you to win!
 The more you win, the more likely you are to tip (More on that later).
 They’ll tell you what “the book” says to do.
 Some friendlier dealers will actually explain the book’s strategy, which is based on math and probability.
 If you don’t want to ask every time, pick up a credit card-sized cheat sheet.
 Its graph style is easy to understand.
 Don’t worry about taking a little longer.
 Nobody is born knowing how to play blackjack.
 Everyone starts as a beginner, and most will appreciate your attempt to make the correct play.